Tidal properties of neutron stars in scalar-tensor theories of gravity: Effective action

 \subsubsection{Role of the scalar-tensor deformability}

 To study the effect of $\lambda_\ell^{\ast ST}$ we compute the equations of motion derived from the EFT action~\eqref{eq:SEFTEinstein} in vacuum and far away from the body, where spacetime is nearly Minkowski.
-In this limit, we have
+To derive the equations of motion for the scalar field, we use the definitions~\eqref{eq:tidalfields} and compute the variation